Chapel of Our Lady of the Miraculous Medal: Marian apparitions

 Shortly after, Labouré saw Christ present in the Sacred Host, and on 6 June 1830, the Feast of the Holy Trinity, Christ appeared as a crucified king, stripped of all his adornments.

-In 1830, Labourè (age 24) received three visits from the Blessed Virgin Mary.
+In 1830, Labouré (aged 24) received three visits from the Blessed Virgin Mary.
 On the first visit, the night of 18 July, she received a request that a Confraternity of the Children of Mary be established.
 Accordingly, the Virgin Mary later requested the creation of a medal with the following invocation:

-From May 1832 onwards, the medal was extraordinarily disseminated and is said to convert, protect, and perform miracles, was called "miraculous" by the faithful.
+In 1832, a cholera epidemic swept Paris and the religious nuns disseminated the medal called the “Medal of the Immaculate Conception”.
+As the epidemic receded and fewer people were infected, and Parisians began to call the medal "miraculous."
 In 1849, the chapel was expanded and thereafter other modifications were executed.
 Since 1930, the date of its complete renovation, the chapel is as it is known today.

-Marian iconography

-Due to the popularity of the Miraculous Medal, a 19th century iconography of the Virgin Mary in its outstretched arms later became popularized in the United States of America titled as "Our Lady of Grace" in the 1950s due to the apparitions at the namesake "Chapel of Our Lady of Graces of the Miraculous Virgin".

-Accordingly, the venerated statue crowned by Pope Leo XIII in 1897 helped recognize the image and help spread its Marian devotion.
-However, in some Italian and Spanish Catholic countries, the original name was retained as "Vergine di Miracolo" (Basilica della Santa Andrea Fratte) or "Virgen de (Medalla) Milagrosa".
-It features a standing pose atop a globe with a serpent and two six-pointed stars while another variant image of the apparition called "Our Lady of the Globe" features a standing Virgin holding a globe by her arms (enshrined at the side altar of the chapel).